EX3D/aframe-InstancedMesh/README.md

 Designed to be used on an HTMLCollection consistent of a parent object and many child objects.
 This is used for arrays of objects that require precise transfurmations such as groups of buildings.

-1.Takes geometry and material of parent entity Oject3D.
+- Takes geometry and material of parent entity Oject3D.
-2.Populates parent Oject3d with number of child entities and corresponding transformations using InstancedMesh of parent geometry and material**.
+- Populates parent Oject3d with number of child entities and corresponding transformations using InstancedMesh of parent geometry and material**.
-3.Erases parent entityobject3d original geometry.
+- Erases parent entityobject3d original geometry.
-4.Erases children from DOM leaving only parent entity.
+- Erases children from DOM leaving only parent entity.

 **Right now this component creates a .clone() of parent material because of a known threejs limitation.